How do you make the most of your money while on holiday abroad? Cash or card? Credit, debit or prepaid? We discuss the pros and cons of each.

 The deal you get will largely depend on the exchange rate - the value of the pound compared to the foreign currency.

 The exchange rate changes regularly as the value of the Pound goes up and down nearly every day.
-The good news is, that the value of the Pound has been getting stronger over the last couple of months.
-But exchange rates can still vary a lot between providers.
+And exchange rates can even vary a lot between providers.
 The fairest exchange rate possible is the ‘mid-market rate’, or interbank rate.
 This is the exchange rate used by banks and other traders when they buy and sell currency between each other.
 However, the general public are typically given a less favourable rate, as banks and foreign exchange bureaus want to make a profit.

 Here are a few tips to help you get the best deal on foreign cash: